Jonah42/DrongoClaim/README.md

 ### Python Virtual Environment (optional)

 A virtual environment serves to give you another python environment which is completely isolated from your global installation.
+It affects your terminal, not a folder.
 To make a virtual environment, create a new directory as follows (note you'll need to use python v3 for this, so you may need to use `python3` instead):

 `python -m venv drongo`